-When a conversion is aborted, the contents of the data registers, ADCRH and ADCRL, are not altered but continue to be the values transferred after the completion of the last successful conversion.
-In the case that the conversion was aborted by a reset, ADCRH and ADCRL return to their reset states.
+When a conversion is aborted, the contents of the data registers, ADCRH and ADCRL, are not altered.
+However, they continue to be the values transferred after the completion of the last successful conversion.
+If the conversion was aborted by a reset, ADCRH and ADCRL return to their reset states.

-10.4.4.4 Power Control
+9.4.4.4 Power Control